OSGeo/OSGeoLive-doc/en/quickstart/osm_quickstart.rst

   bzip2 -dc /usr/local/share/data/osm/Nottingham_CBD.osm.bz2 | gosmore rebuild

 This will create gosmore.pak and only needs to be run once.
-You can then search for locations within the OSM dataset, for example "Zoo".
+You can then search for locations within the OSM dataset, for example "Jubilee Campus".
 Use the middle and right mouse buttons to set the origin and destination for shortest path routing.
 Use the "O" button to access the program options, and the "3D" button to get a perspective view useful